VET SC 7250BRW - Equine Clinical Practice Part 2

 Learning & Teaching ModesThis course will be delivered in the following means:

-Lectures of up to 7 hours per week
+3 Lectures of 1 hour each per week

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 6 unit course, such as this, should expect to spend, on average 12 hours per week (per Semester) on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).